codelawcorp/terraform-github-repository/README.md

 Nonetheless, having the opportunity to spin up new projects in seconds and control configurations in a single place is a great advantage.

 - Error: `New branch cannot be the same as the current branch` - When imporing an existing repo with a non-default-branch.
-This is
+This can be addressed by importing the default branch too [link](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/branch_default#import).

 ## Contributing 🐙